 How to Let Go of Employees Legally and Gracefully

-Firing employees is very much like breaking up with someone: nobody wants to break or hear the news and it is a horrible and stressful experience to all parties.
-However, like a toxic relationship, weeding out unproductive employees is not only necessary, it may also be healthy to the company, to its employees, and to the party being terminated.
+Firing employees is very much like ending a romantic relationship: nobody wants to break nor hear the news, and it ends up as a stressful experience to all parties involved.
+However, like in all relationships, weeding out employees is often necessary and may also be healthy to both the personnel and the company.

-According to Kittelson & Carpo Consulting, a local firm assisting companies planning to set up business in the Philippines, unlike in the United States, “which has an ‘at-will employment’ doctrine, employers in the Philippines can only terminate their relationship with an employee if a ‘just’ or ‘authorized’ cause, as defined under the law, has been established, after undergoing due process.”
+According to Kittelson & Carpo Consulting, a local firm assisting companies planning to set up business in the Philippines, the country is different from places such as the United States when it comes to labor laws.
+In the U.S., “which has an ‘at-will employment’ doctrine, employers in the Philippines can only terminate their relationship with an employee if a ‘just’ or ‘authorized’ cause, as defined under the law, has been established, after undergoing due process.”

 Terminating an employee in the Philippines is taken very seriously and can be a complex process, the firm further adds, especially since, when in doubt, the Labor Code of the Philippines is construed in favor of labor.